 To be fair, Mr. Winningham hasn’t yet fully grasped the pure MMT insight and probably doesn’t actually think that Mr. Mosler is an asshole for (correctly) advising the MMT community that it’s better to say that federal taxes do not need to fund federal spending—rather than saying they don’t at all.

-Deadly Innocent Fraudulent Misinterpretation #39: “If the private sector wishes to run surpluses, the federal gov’t must run deficits.”
+Deadly Innocent Misinterpretation #39: “If the private sector wishes to run surpluses, the federal gov’t must run deficits.”

 Fact: If the private sector wishes to run surpluses, the federal gov’t does NOT have to run deficits.

 The above quote (a 02/14/19 tweet from Pavlina Tcherneva responding to Bloomberg columnist Noah Smith) is a common misinterpretation made by most of the MMT community.
 The real culprit is that Sectoral Balances chart which (correctly) shows that the amount of federal-gov’t deficits (the amount of money creation ‘debited’ out from the issuer of dollars) equals the amount of nonfederal-gov’t surplus (the amount of money creation ‘credited’ to the users of dollars).
 The problem is that the MMT choirs (as they often do) take that accounting identity of those Almighty federal-gov’t deficits as gospel—and call it a day.

 The ‘federal gov’t must run deficits for the private sector to have a surplus’ is only correct if you ignore private-sector money creation.
 For example, it’s true in the Monopoly game because as per the Monopoly Game rules, ‘No Player may borrow Monopoly Money from another Player’—meaning that, unlike our actual monetary system, in the Monopoly Game there is no ‘horizontal’ private-sector money creation.